trilbymedia/grav-skeleton-helios-site/pages/v3/03.guides/04.search-options/doc.md

 ### Admin Dashboard

-YetiSearch provides an admin dashboard for monitoring index status and triggering reindexing.
-Access it via **Admin > YetiSearch**.
+YetiSearch Pro provides an admin dashboard for monitoring index status and triggering reindexing.
+Access it via **Admin > YetiSearch Pro**.

 From the dashboard you can:
 - View index statistics (document count, size, last updated)